Skip links

 Approved by MEAC for 1 hour of continuing education.
 Register at: https://www.texasmidwives.com/shop/p/texas-midwifery-basic-information-and-instructors-manual-knd2ba

 STATISTICS FOR MIDWIVES (exp.
-May 2025 (online/on-demand))
+May 2025 (Online))

 This Online Statistics for Midwives course is an introduction to the topic of statistics as used in healthcare fields, and has been specially designed to be relevant to midwives and midwife students.
 The presenter is a researcher and birth worker who has extensive familiarity with Mercy In Action’s dataset of statistics from thousands of births in a mixed-risk population in the Philippines.